shaaibu7/Airdrop_With_MerkleTree/README.md

 ### 🔮 Future Features <a name="future-features"></a>

-- More better UI.
+- Create UI for better airdrop interaction.
-- Render a list of completed tasks.
+- Handle more complex data for merkle tree generation.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->